Bhatti89/Bhatti89/README.md

 - 👯 I’m looking to collaborate on **Machine Learning and Web Development Projects**

-- 👨‍💻 All of my projects are available at [https://bhatti89.github.io/Portfolio_Website_/](https://bhatti89.github.io/Portfolio_Website_/)

 - 💬 Ask me about **AI, Machine Learning, Data Analytics, Laravel, Html, Css and Javascript**

 - ⚡ Fun fact **I love to play cricket**